TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/routines.rst.txt

 positions to maintain interatomic distance and absolute spatial constraints

-**SHAKEF Subroutine**
+**SHAKE2 Subroutine**

-"shakef" modifies the gradient to remove components along any holonomic distance contraints using a variant of SHAKE
+"shake2" modifies the gradient to remove components along any holonomic distance contraints using a variant of SHAKE

 **SHAKEUP Subroutine**